Zanzibar is a popular destination known for its fantastic beaches, and it is not easy to say which beaches are the best.

 Masai men entertain tourists, but they are also some kind of beach bodyguards.

-I don’t know about you, but I just can’t get enough of beach photos with white sand, crystal green-blue water, and coconut palm trees.
+I don’t know about you, but I just can’t get enough of the photos of beaches with white sand, crystal green-blue water, and coconut palm trees.

 Sometimes when I am sad or upset, I just close my eyes and remember the rustle of palm leaves, the sound of ocean waves and Zanzibar powdery sand under my feet.